 |X||Unsatisfactory (student did not participate)|

-Extra credit will be given for a few different activities, such as picture of the week and haiku of the week.
+Extra credit will be given for a few different activities, such as picture of the week and finding errors.

 I do not accept any "late work" except in extraordinary circumstances if you have contacted me as soon as you can in advance.
 The earlier you contact me to request a late submission, the better.
-Requests will be considered on a case by case basis and only for good reasons.
+Requests will be considered case by case and only for good reasons.

 Below you will find a summary of the primary learning activities for this course and the associated time frames.
-This course is twelve weeks in length, with an orientation week preceding the official start of the course.
-Each lesson is one week long.
-Lessons open on Mondays and close on Sundays.
+This course is fifteen weeks long, and some lessons will be a little more than a week.
 See our Calendar in Canvas for specific lesson time frames and assignment due dates.

 |Course Orientation||Course Orientation||